Probe-Particle/ppafm/doc/sphinx/source/tutorials/afmulator-tutorial.md

 # GPU-accelerated AFM simulations

 The command-line interface to ppafm can only utilize the CPU.
-The simulations can be sped-up by at least a couple of orders of magnitude by utilizing a graphics processing unit (GPU).
+The simulations can be sped up by at least a couple of orders of magnitude by utilizing a graphics processing unit (GPU).
 In order to make use of the GPU acceleration in ppafm, install it with `pip` using the `[opencl]` option, as detailed on the  [installation page on the wiki](https://github.com/Probe-Particle/ppafm/wiki/Install-ppafm).

 The tutorial here concerns how to run GPU-accelerated AFM simulations programmatically via the Python API, which is most useful when running a large number of simulations in a batch.
-If you are looking to study an individual system and experiment with the simulation parameters, the [graphical user interface](https://github.com/Probe-Particle/ppafm/wiki/PPAFM-GUI) may be better suited for that purpose.
+In contrast, the [graphical user interface](https://github.com/Probe-Particle/ppafm/wiki/PPAFM-GUI) is better suited to study an individual system and experiment with the simulation parameters, This tutorial also assumes that you are already familiar with the basic structure of the ppafm simulation.
-This tutorial also assumes that you are already familiar with the basic of the structure of the ppafm simulation.
 If not, take a look at the wiki pages explaining the [basics of the simulation](https://github.com/Probe-Particle/ppafm/wiki#probe-particle-model) and the [different force field models](https://github.com/Probe-Particle/ppafm/wiki/Forces).

 ## The AFMulator